Skip to main content

 For further information on our training program click here or contact Michael Walsh mwalsh@iacc.org.

-The IACC recently conducted training under our Law Enforcement IP Training Program with Customs & Border Protection in Honolulu, Hawaii.
-Our program provides authorities throughout the country with the tools to act strategically in the detection and seizure of counterfeit goods.
-We had a total of 90 CBP Officers participate over the 2 days of training.
+The IACC recently conducted training under our Law Enforcement IP Training Program with Homeland Security investigations and local law enforcement from the San Diego area.
+This program provides authorities throughout the country with the information and tools to act strategically in the detection and seizure of counterfeit goods.

 The IACC strongly supports law enforcement.